Filing for Bankruptcy in South Carolina (SC)

 You'll qualify for Chapter 7 bankruptcy if your family's gross income is lower than the median income for the same size family in your state.
 Add all gross income earned during the last six months and multiply it by two.
 Compare the figure to the income charts on the U.S. Trustee's website (select "Means Testing Information").

-Qualifying for Chapter 13 can be an expensive proposition because the extra benefits come at a hefty price, and many people can't afford the monthly payment.
+Qualifying for Chapter 13 can be expensive because the extra benefits come at a hefty price, and many people can't afford the monthly payment.
 To qualify, you'll pay the larger of:

 Find out more about calculating a Chapter 13 bankruptcy payment.